-1.2.1 The needs case for the Proposed Development is set out in Chapter 1 within Volume 1 of the EIA Report.
+1.2.1 The needs case for the Proposed Alignment is set out in Volume 1: Chapter 1.

-1.2.3 Alternatives
+1.1.3 Alternatives

-1.2.1 Further detail on the routeing and alignment selection stages of the project is contained within Chapter 2 - The Routeing Process and Alternatives and further detail on consultation is contained within Chapter 4 - Scope and Consultation, both within Volume 1 of the EIA Report.
+1.2.1 Further detail on the routeing and alignment selection stages of the project is contained within Volume 1: Chapter 2 - The Routeing Process and Alternatives and further detail on consultation is contained within Volume 1: Chapter 4 - Scope and Consultation.